evcu/evcu.github.io/_posts/2016-12-27-NetworkPruning.md

 **Parameters**|150|14400|288000|10080|840
 **Pruning Factors**|0.5|0.7|0.95|0.7|0.5

 First I did 40 iteration 1 epoch retraining pruning on the network without an accuracy-loss limit.
 I've got 0.99% error, which is 0.03% percent accuracy loss.
 The ratio of pruned parameters of all model is almost 92.9%.
 This number doesn't involve the bias terms, however total number of bias parameters shouldn't change this ratio significantly.
 I repeated same strategy for two accuracy-loss limit 0.5% and 1%.
 However the final result is below these thresholds I got same result as the first one.

 As I mentioned I decided to try-out non-iterative prunning strategy and see the effect of iterating pruning in model-scale.
 In this context I've pruned our initial network with different prunning iterations and retraining epochs keeping the layer-wise prunning factors constant.
 At each prunning iterations a for loop visits all layers and prune a portion of connections and then the model tuned with retraining.
 For the labels below `x/y` x represents number of pruning iterations, whereas y represents number of retraining epochs performed after each pruning iteration.
 To be fair the overall number of retraining epochs during prunning $$x*y$$ kept around $$40$$ for different experiments.
 The generalization erros with increasing total number of parameters are plotted below.

 ![conv1](/assets/images/network_pruning/plots/lenet5-prunstrategy.png)

 Interestingly iterative prunning doesn't cause superior results compare to one-time prunning again as it was in layer-wise pruning experiment.
 I go my best result with 1-time prunning followed by 20 retraining epoch and got 0.94%, which is 0.02% better then the first result I got.

 ### Next Steps and Conclusion
 Due to the technical work required to implement underlying compressing mechanism, I've focused on pruning connections and performed various experiments about the method of pruning.
 I've got even better compression rate then it is given in the original paper.
 However there are some slight differences between Lenet-5 models I think pruned.
 I think my initial training was not good as theirs.
 However I believe my main contribution is:

 - A torch implementation of network pruning.
 - To show that magnitude-based prunning works actually quite well.
 - Layer-wise sensitivity difference doesn't seem like true.
 - Iterative prunning is not significantly better then non iterative one.

 I would like to conclude the report with the weight histograms of the pruned network which gave the best result mentioned in the previous section.
 As can be seen, the parameters follow two gaussian-like clusters as presented in the original paper and I am sure that one can go further and implement weight sharing/quantization and huffman-coding and get overall compression rates around 40x.
 I am planning to this by implementing it and necessary modules in torch.

 ### Bonus: Last Minute Results
 The idea of training an over-paramatized model first and then prunning reported as a 'natural' way of learning.
 However I am not sure this is true.
 Therefore I've trained my model on dataset while pruning some percentage of parameters at each iteration.
 This is done by starting with a fresh-initiliazed model and performing same prune-retrain iterations.
 The results are promising, I got 1.05%(-0.09%) percent accuracy with 40 prunning iterations and 1 retraining epoch after each prunning iteration.
 Results with different `iter/epoch` combinations result in similar generalization error.
 I found this really interesting and promising.
 This process could decrease training and running time if sparse tensors are implemented.

 ![conv1](/assets/images/network_pruning/plots/lenet5-pruntrain.png)

-### Get the code at [torch-pruner](https://github.com/evcu/cv2016/tree/master/project)